wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-49.&emsp;The miracle makes no distinction among degrees of misperception.
+49. The miracle makes no distinction among degrees of misperception.
 ²It is a device for perception correction, effective quite apart from either the degree or the direction of the error.
 ³This is its true indiscriminateness.